-With the engine retuning actual output was only increased by about four kilowatts.
-But the torque delivery was evened out more, resulting in a bike slightly more touring biased than the ST.
+With the engine of the Sprint GT 1050 retuning actual output was only increased by about four kilowatts.
+But the torque delivery was evened out, resulting in a bike slightly more touring biased than the ST.

 Style, instruments and equipment

 My first impression was that the GT doesn’t have distinctive styling.
 It seemed as if the styling gets lost in a sea of components and parts that were not chosen for their striking appearance, but rather for how well they fit together.
-If judged by the general response regarding the admiration of it by other riders, there seems to be something about the GT that works.
+If judged by the admiration from other riders, there seems to be something about the GT that works.
 In fact, the whole GT design philosophy is function over form, but with due consideration for aesthetics − even if the overall look is understated.

 ABS is standard, as are those conveniently large panniers.
 The windscreen design is very effective at high speeds.

-Traction control is, sadly, lacking and not even available as an optional extra.
+Traction control is lacking, and not even available as an optional extra.

-With the GT you can end up way over the legal speed limit even if that was not your intention.
-The bike will pull in any gear and almost from any rev count – a very suitable set-up for touring where adjusting speed to road conditions is required.
+With the Sprint GT 1050 you can quickly reach speeds way over the legal speed limit even if you did not mean to.
+The bike will pull in any gear and almost from any rev count – a very suitable set-up for touring, that requires adjusting speed to road conditions.
 The GT is deceptive; if you want to go hooligan you can and the Sport Touring tyres from Bridgestone (120/20-17 front, 180/55-17 rear) put enough rubber on the road to encourage aggressive cornering.

 The riding position is slightly forward, which makes aching wrists on long hauls a possibility for some, well before your butt starts to complain.

-The handling is fairly sharp and the only real gripe is that feedback from the front suspension is not as direct as would be preferred for extreme cornering, although, it must be added, this negative is only mentioned because there is little fault to find on this bike.
+The handling is fairly sharp and the only real gripe is that feedback from the front suspension is not as direct as preferred for extreme cornering.
+I only mention this because there is so little to fault on this bike.